 |COLUMNS||ELEMENTS||DESCRIPTION OF CONTENT|

-|Column 1||Disease/Condition||Lists disease or condition and any relevant FDA disease-specific guidance.|
+|Column 1||Disease/Condition||Lists disease or condition|

 |Column 2||Concept||Describes the concept that the COA assesses|

 |Column 3||COA Tool & Type||Describes the: